-Expert DIY tips on digging trenches for drip irrigation.
+Expert DIY tips on digging trenches for sprinkler pipe irrigation.
 Learn efficient trenching for sprinkler systems and the best ways to tunnel under concrete.

 Once your have mapped out your new sprinkler system and staked your yard with the locations, the task then becomes digging the trenches for the pipes.
 Start with the one that will connect to the control valves, making it and all subsequent trenches as straight as you can.

 Trenches need only be 8 to 12 inches deep in mild climates, In areas where hard freezes occur, 18 inches is sufficient.
 If you live in a very cold climate, consult with your irrigation supplier for the recommended depth below the frost line.